-“Hey, doc.
-Are you working with my therapist?
+“Doctor, are you working with my therapist?
 Her therapy is helping me get control of my thinking.
 If a thought doesn’t feel good, I’ve got to find another that feels better.
 But, how can I do that when these meds you keep giving me make me feel all doped up.
 She says I need to understand that my emotions have evolved to help me get my mind off of what feels bad.
-Doc, your drugs make me feel awful.
+Doctor, your drugs make me feel awful.
 How can I use my emotions to understand what’s going on in my head if your meds are screwing me up?
 Also, do you have an end game of getting me off of these meds?
 If I do get more control of my mind, can’t we change these meds to something less doping?
 And, if I get better, then do you have another drug after that that is easier on me?
-What I am getting at, Doc, are steps to getting well, steps to get off of my meds and not end up back in the psycho ward again.
-You know, I am getting to like the Grim Reaper more and more as these years with you past by.
+What I am getting at, Doctor, are steps to getting well, steps to get off of my meds and not end up back in the psycho ward again.
+You know, I am getting to like the Grim Reaper more and more as these years with you pass by.
 He has an end game.
 My psychologist is helping me to get normal.
 Do you really have an idea of how to help me so that I can get normal?
 How are you coordinating my pharmaceutical therapy with my psychological therapy so that you guys are working together and helping me to not see you ever again?”

 Medications can be very effective in “normalizing” external behavior from an observer’s perspective, but what are these chemicals doing to the cognitive-biochemical-emotional neural feedback circuit?
 What are they doing to consciousness’ ability to control and change cognitive activities in response to emotional guidance.
 How can emotions guide cognitive behavior when emotional or physiological neurological networks are being targeted with artificially introduced chemical agents?